 Cumberland provides free support to science fiction/fantasy/horror/anime/gaming conventions in the form of free licenses to be awarded to tournament winners and/or sold in auctions.
 Certificates and code-numbers are provided in electronic form; the convention is free to print the certificates if they wish.

 The amount of support I offer depends on the established size of the convention, and on return perks like advertising space in the program booklet.
 Conventions granting Cumberland a free full-page program ad get additional support in the form of a free Cumberland e-title for all of their attendees (instructions for claiming it appear in the ad).
-The only obligation is this: conventions are expected to send me a single copy of the convention booklet for my files.
-Conventions that cannot provide this simple courtesy will not recieve free support.
+The only obligation is this: conventions are expected to send me a single copy of the convention booklet for my archives.

 I'm an experienced convention guest, available to run games, chair panels, organize creative workshops, fold chairs, make the punch, get folks enthused, and otherwise make myself a valuable part of any convention that invites me.
 My preferred topics for panels are GMing, writing, and game design matters, but I also enjoy discussing industry anecdotes and broader fan-community matters like organizing game clubs and the pitfalls of publishing.
 I always bring freebies, too (both my own, and stuff from other game companies I'm friendly with).
 If you can budget transportation and lodging (nothing fancy required, but I'm no longer young enough to accept crash space on the floor), feel free to contact me about my services as a con guest.
 Cons that bring my wife along with me get preference.